-In Trulia’s Winter 2012 Rent vs. Buy Index, it was reported that it’s cheaper to own than rent in 98 of 100 largest U.S. cities.
-As home prices have been falling since 2006, rent has been rising.
+In Trulia's Rent vs. Buy Index, it was reported that it's cheaper to own than rent in 98 of 100 largest U.S. cities.
+As home prices have been falling, rent has been rising.
 Today, it can cost 15 to 20 percent more to rent in some areas.

 Falling home prices and historically low interest rates may make now the best time to buy a home.
 And, a VA loan can help military borrowers achieve this dream.
 Additionally, 3 great features of VA loans support why owning trumps renting in most housing markets.

 Straightforward qualifying standards for VA loans help lenders determine whether an applicant is a satisfactory credit risk.
 According to VA guidelines, borrowers can have no higher than a 41 percent debt-to-income (DTI) ratio.
 The VA also provides lenders with a handy residual income table, which shows the exact amount borrowers must have left over after regular monthly expenses to afford their loans.
 And, since the VA does not require a minimum credit score for qualifying, lenders are known to approve VA loans for people with lower credit scores if they can show they are able to pay back the loan.